mikebranstein/nativescript-workshop-instructions/src/chapters/chapter1.md

 ## Getting up and Running

 If you're attending a live workshop with one of the [Brosteins](https://brosteins.com) ([Mike Branstein](https://twitter.com/mikebranstein) or [Nick Branstein](https://twitter.com/nickbranstein)), we've likely provided you with a pre-configured laptop!

 Sweet!

+There's nothing else you need to do, (except power on your laptop).
+Turn it on and let's get to it!

 ### Configuring your own environment